White House Christmas Ornaments

 There is no truth to this, and the letter referenced in the e-mail does not exist.
 No letter has gone out yet from the White House pertaining to Christmas tree ornaments.
 The trees in the White House will be called Christmas trees, and the tree on the Ellipse will be called the National Christmas Tree.
 There will be no name changes.

-The closest match to the events described in this e-mailed rumor appears to be an earlier brouhaha involving the Capitol Christmas Tree, which is set up every Christmas holiday season on the West Front lawn of the U.S. Capitol.
+As for the claim about a supposed ban on Christmas tree ornaments bearing religious themes, the closest match appears to be an earlier brouhaha involving the Capitol Christmas Tree, which is set up every Christmas holiday season on the West Front lawn of the U.S. Capitol.
 Each year one of the fifty states is afforded the honor of supplying that season's Capitol Christmas Tree, along with 75 smaller trees to be dispersed around the Capitol, and residents of that state are invited to create and submit ornaments for display on those trees.
-In 2009, that honor fell to the state of Arizona.
+(In 2009, that honor fell to the state of Arizona.)

 There was information that no religious or political ornaments would be allowed on the tree.